 If you want your keratin treatment to last, the first rule of thumb is to make sure you’re using a sulfate free shampoo.
-A shampoo with a high concentration of Sodium Laurel Sulfate will wash the keratin out faster than a shampoo with out the SLS.
-If you have hair that’s super thick, chances are, you’re keratin treatment may last longer than someone with finer hair.
+A shampoo with a high concentration of Sodium Laurel Sulfate will wash the keratin out faster than a sulfate free shampoo.
+If you’re used to washing your hair everyday, you may be pulling more keratin from the hair than someone who washes less.

-If your hair is colored, chances are your keratin treatment might last longer than a someone who hasn’t colored their hair.
+If your hair is colored, chances are your keratin treatment might last longer than someone who hasn’t colored their hair.

-At the salon today, Jennifer asked me the same question.
-“How long does a keratin treatment last?”
-Jennifer likes to wash her hair everyday, but I warned that such a practice might do her more a disservice than she might think.
+At the salon today, Jennifer asked me, “How long will this keratin treatment last?”
+Jennifer likes to wash her hair everyday, but I cautioned that such a practice might do her more a disservice than she might think.
 She could be washing out the keratin from her hair sooner than what it might be worth to keep it super clean.